Photo: Saddek Hamlaoui / Shutterstock.com

 No specific group is directing these demonstrations.
 On the contrary, as was the case in other countries in the region in 2011, this moment is one of sudden upheaval (even though some analysts tried to sound the alarm mere weeks earlier).
-Some have attempted to attribute the beginnings of the contestation to the stadiums and homes of football supporters, given the sport’s long political and decolonial history in Algeria.
+Some have retrospectively attempted to attribute the origins of the contestation among football supporters and in the stadiums, given the sport’s long political and decolonial history in Algeria.

 The first calls in December 2018 to demonstrate in the working-class neighborhood of Bab El Oued in Algiers went unheeded.
 Mid-February, larger marches took place in Kherrata (near Béjaïa), in Khenchela, then in Annaba, where the portrait of the president was torn down and trampled.

 The extent of the February 22 demonstrations was really surprising: the protests emerged simultaneously across the country in most of the major cities and several mid-sized cities.
 The movement even reached scarcely populated oases and wilayas (provinces) like Djelfa, Adrar and Tamanrasset.